dominodatalab/cucu/README.md

 Now when running `cucu run some.feature` you can provide `--selenium-remote-url http://localhost:4444` and this way you'll run a very specific version of chrome on any setup you run this on.

+You can also create a docker hub setup with all 3 browser nodes connected using the utilty script at `./bin/start_selenium_hub.sh` and you can point your tests at `http://localhost:4444` and then specify the `--browser` to be `chrome`, `firefox` or `edge` and use that specific browser for testing.

 To ease using various custom settings you can also set most of the command line options in a local `cucurc.yml` or in a more global place at `~/.cucurc.yml`